openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 * [Build OpenThread](../../guides/build/index.md)
     — further details on building and configuring OpenThread
 * [Thread Primer](../../guides/thread-primer/index.md)
-    — covers all the Thread concepts featured in this Codelab
+    — covers all the Thread concepts featured in this codelab

 Reference documents: